ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 Question:

-> Do genes with stronger common-variant GWAS evidence lie closer in the network to independently defined rare large-effect schizophrenia genes?
+> Do genes with stronger common-variant GWAS evidence lie closer in the network to independently defined trait-specific seed genes?

 A positive RWR coefficient means that genes more strongly connected to the seed genes tend to have stronger common-variant GWAS evidence.